qlik-oss/core-website/docs/recipes/data-loading.md

 COPY airports FROM '/airports.csv' DELIMITER ',' CSV HEADER;
 ```

 It creates a table in the default database containing the data from the copied `airports.csv` file.
-Thus when running the created image we will have a standard postgres database with an airports table containing our data from the `airports.csv`
+Thus when running the created image we will have a standard postgres database with an airports table containing our data from the `airports.csv` file

 After building our database image we can start our containers.
 ```bash